HIMACHAL – The Dev Bhumi –“ Lands of God”

 Best Time To Visit: March to June and Mid-September to November.

 Palampur is the tea capital of northwest India.
 Set on the rising slopes of Kangra Valley before they merge with the Dhauladhar ranges.
 But tea is just one aspect that makes Palampur a special resort.
-Abundance of water and proximity to the mountains has endowed it with mild climate.
-The town has derived its name from the local word “pulum’, meaning lots of water.
-Palampur was a part of the local Sikh kingdom and later on came under the British rule.
+The abundance of water and proximity to the mountains has endowed it with a mild climate.
+The town has derived its name from the local word “plum’, meaning lots of water.
+Palampur was a part of the local Sikh kingdom and later on, came under British rule.

 This hill station is not only known for its numerous tea gardens and paddy fields but it also known for its colonial architecture and temples.
 Palampur and places around it are popular for adventure sports like hang-gliding and trekking.

-Close to the temple of Bundelmata temple, is this 300-metre-wide chasm through which the Neugal stream flows.
+Close to the temple of Bundelmata temple is this 300-meter-wide chasm through which the Neugal stream flows.

-The charming village, spread below the thickly wooded hill and sprawling plains of the Kangra Valley was once the home of the famous painter Sardar Sobha Singh and the playwright Ms Norah Richards.
-Now Andretta is a centre for various artistic activities such as pottery and is just 13-km away from Palampur.
+The charming village spread below the thickly wooded hill and sprawling plains of the Kangra Valley was once the home of the famous painter Sardar Sobha Singh and the playwright Ms. Norah Richards.
+Now Andretta is a center for various artistic activities such as pottery and is just 13-km away from Palampur.

-Noted for it’s ancient temple, which was built in 804 A.D. and dedicated to Shiva Vaidyanatha.
-Its tall shikhara carved in stone is framed by the imposing snow capped peaks of Dhauladhars.
+Noted for its ancient temple, which was built in 804 A.D. and dedicated to Shiva Vaidyanatha.
+Its tall shikhara carved in stone is framed by the imposing snow-capped peaks of Dhauladhars.
 The linga enshrined in its sanctum is one of the 12 jyotirlingas in the country.
-Every year during the Shivratri fair, thousands of pilgrims descend on Baijnath for the colourful fair and festivities.
+Every year during the Shivratri fair, thousands of pilgrims descend on Baijnath for the colorful fair and festivities.
 It is 16-km from Palampur and 56-km from Dharamsala.

 Bir and Billing:

-The famous temple dedicated to the goddess Chamunda is 25-kms away from Plampur and Yatri Niwas here provides an excellent accommodation for the visitors.
+The famous temple dedicated to the goddess Chamunda is 25-km away from Palampur.

 Situated 13-km away from the town, Gopalpur consists of a mini zoo.

-The cooperative society tea factory provides an insight to the processing of Kangra Tea.
+The cooperative society tea factory provides an insight into the processing of Kangra Tea.